 |

-Howard Hughes, then head of RKO Pictures, change the original working title, “The Legend of Chuck-a-Luck.”
+Howard Hughes, then head of RKO Pictures, changed the original working title, “The Legend of Chuck-a-Luck.”

-Vern, noticing that Altar is wearing a brooch that he gave to Beth, sets out to find out who gave it to her, which makes Frenchy very jealous.
+Vern, noticing that Altar is wearing a brooch that he gave to Beth, sets out to find out who gave it to her.
+Shamed, Altar decides to give it all up, when he expresses disdain for her occupation.

-Altar is killed while protecting Frenchy, and Kinch also dies, thus ending Vern’s quest.
+In a gunfight between Vern and Frenchy, Altar is killed while protecting the latter, and Kinch also dies, thus ending Vern’s quest.

 Credits: